Devices

 Manage devices, device groups, and authgroups in your NSO deployment.

-The Devices view provides options to manage devices, device groups, and authgroups in the NSO network.
+The Devices section provides options to manage devices, device groups, and authgroups in the NSO network.

 Device Management

 You can search for a device by its name, IP address, or other parameters.
-Narrow down the results by using the Select device group filter.
+You can also narrow down the results by using the Select device group filter.

 Add a Device